Rubrik

-Rubrik is a cloud data management and data security company based in Palo Alto, California, United States founded in December 2013.
+Rubrik, Inc. is an American cloud data management and data security company based in Palo Alto, California, founded in January 2014.
+The company is listed on the New York Stock Exchange after going public in April 2024.

 History

 The company was founded in January 2014 by Bipul Sinha, Arvind Jain, Soham Mazumdar, and Arvind Nithrakashyap.

-IVP led a US$180 million Series D funding round in May 2017, at a US$1.3 billion valuation, bringing the company to at least US$292 million raised to date.
+Institutional Venture Partners (IVP) led a US$180 million Series D funding round in May 2017, at a US$1.3 billion valuation, bringing the company to at least US$292 million raised to date.

 In early 2018, Rubrik purchased Datos.io, another cloud data management company.

 In January 2019 the startup has raised $261 million, which helped it to reach $3.3 billion total valuation.
 The core investors were Bain Capital Ventures together with Lightspeed Venture Partners, Greylock Partners, Khosla Ventures and IVP.

 In December 2020, the company purchased the assets and intellectual property of Igneous, a Seattle-based company that had recently gone through a mass layoff.
 Until shortly before the acquisition, Igneous was led by co-founder Kiran Bhageshpur.